-Results of the cross between the two burnt leaf mutants IT-719BN-1 and IT-719BN-2 showed that all the 74 F1 progeny were all burnt leaf, confirming that the recessive genes controlling burnt leaf in the two mutant lines were allelic.
-Therefore, the gene controlling burnt leaf trait was assigned symbol bnl with homozygous recessive lines having the genotype bnl bnl and the dominant (normal leaf) lines the genotype Bnl \.
+Results of the cross between the two burnt leaf mutants IT-719BN-1 and IT-719BN-2 showed that all the 74 $F_1$ progeny were all burnt leaf, confirming that the recessive genes controlling burnt leaf in the two mutant lines were allelic.
+Therefore, the gene controlling burnt leaf trait was assigned symbol bnl with homozygous recessive lines having the genotype bnl bnl and the dominant (normal leaf) lines the genotype Bnl Idwere, Join \.
 This mutation appeared to be deleterious to plant growth since the mutant plants were less vigorous when compared with the parent.
-However, the mutation did not show pleiotropic effects on the floral parts and the pod.
+However, the mutation did not show

-DISCUSSION
+CHAPTER 5 DISCUSSION